-The "EUROPE - INBO 2014" conference is a new important step not only for assessing the implementation of the first cycle of River Basin Management Plans, but also for formulating sound proposals to improve WFD implementation in the next cycles, especially for the 2015-
+The "EUROPE - INBO 2014" conference is a new important step not only for assessing the implementation of the first cycle of River Basin Management Plans (2010-2015), but also for formulating sound proposals to improve the implementation of the WFD and associated Directives in the next cycles, especially for the 2016-2021 period.

-2021 period.
-The recommendations are also designed to feed the preparatory work for the 7th World Water Forum, which began in May 2013.
+The recommendations also fed the preparatory work for the 7th World Water Forum, for the European Region.

-It was also an occasion to practice a new kind of workshop in EUROPE-INBO to share experiences and make recommendations on practices to be reproduced and perpetuated.
+In addition, it was also an occasion to organize a new kind of workshop in EUROPE-INBO to share, in a very interactive way, experiences and make recommendations on practices to be reproduced and perpetuated.